openmediavault/openmediavault-docs/administration/users.rst

 The options of *Create* and *Import* are under the "+" button of the configuration panel.

-The option of *Edit* an user is next to the "+" button.
+The option of *Edit* a group is next to the "+" button.

 The option of *Permissions* are next to the "Edit" button.

-Erasing or deleting an user is the "Trash" icon next to the "Permission" button.
+Erasing or deleting a group is the "Trash" icon next to the "Permission" button.

 Information
     The table information displays all |omv| current groups in listing format.